isacucho/FnMacAssistant/README.md

 - A valid Apple ID
 - MacOS 15.1 or later
 -  Mac must have an M series chip.
 (Fortnite mobile will never work on an Intel Mac)
-> [!WARNING]
+> [!NOTE]
-> Fortnite does not support MacOS 26.4 at the moment.
-Join the discord for updates.
+> Fortnite on MacOS 26.4+ will not work on the clean IPA.
+Use regular or tweaked instead

 ## Guide